emptythevoid/flipperzero/badusb/popos_wifi/README.md

 Demo of using PopOS 22.04 GUI to exfiltrate the passphrase of the first wifi connection present in network manager.
+Uses a webhook.

 This is done primarily via GUI to avoid needing sudo trying to extract the data using the terminal.